geb/geb/doc/manual/src/chapters/070-javascript.md

 The Geb methods **prevent** the browser from actually displaying the dialog, which is a good thing.
 This prevents the browser blocking while the dialog is displayed and causing your test to hang indefinitely.

 > Unexpected `alert()` and `confirm()` calls can have strange results.
 This is due to the nature of how Geb handles this internally.
-If you are seeing strange results, you may want to run your tests/scripts against a real browser and watch what happens to make sure there aren't `alert()`'s or `confirm()`'s being called that you aren't expecting.
+If you are seeing strange results, you may want to run your tests/scripts against a real browser and watch what happens to make sure there aren't `alert()`s or `confirm()`s being called that you aren't expecting.
 To do this, you need to disable Geb's handling by changing your code to not use the methods below.

 ### alert()